stuart-bennett/openheartnerdery/src/_posts/2013-07-13-setting-up-workflow-on-windows.markdown

 grunt sayHello
 {% endhighlight %}

 First of all, I'm going to automate the compilation of my compass code using the targets provided by the _grunt-contrib-compass_ module.
+I'm going to split the compass compilation task into a "debug" and "production" mode, where specifying "Production" will minify my compiled CSS.
 First thing to do is have the Gruntfile register the targets provided by this module.
 Adding the following line to the Gruntfile achieves this registration:

 {% highlight javascript %}
 grunt.loadNpmTasks('grunt-contrib-compass');
 {% endhighlight %}

 This needs to be done for every module that you are registering for Grunt targets.
 Now, to invoke the the compass target, we'll make it a dependency of the default target.
-THe entire Gruntfile should now look like this:
+The entire Gruntfile should now look like this:

-{% highlight javascript %}
-module.exports = function(grunt) {
-  grunt.initConfig({
-    compass: {
-	  dist: {
-	  }
-	},
-  });

-  grunt.loadNpmTasks('grunt-contrib-compass');
-  grunt.registerTask('default', ['compass']);
-};
-{% endhighlight %}

-Notice the change of parameters in the _registerTask_ method call.
-We're registering a target called "default" that should in turn call the target "compass" which we have defined in the initConfig section.
-Now, when _grunt_ is invoked, the default target invokes the _compass_ target too.
-The code provided by the _grunt-contrib-compass_ module effectively translates this to a call equivalent to:

-{% highlight javascript %}
-compass compile
-{% endhighlight %}

-For me, I've configured compass using _config.rb_ so the command knows where to look for my SASS files and where to output css.
-If you don't know how to do this, refer to the various config flags available in the <a href="http://compass-style.org/help/tutorials/configuration-reference/" class="external-resource">compass documentation</a>.

-Finally, let's add the task to build our Jekyll site.
-Remember, three things to do when using 3rd party targets:

-- 1. Register the tasks found in the the the Node module using _registerTask_
-- 2. Create and provide any options in the _initConfig_ section
-- 3. Make the target a dependency of your main build task

-The Gruntfile now looks like:

-{% highlight javascript %}
-module.exports = function(grunt) {
-  grunt.initConfig({
-    compass: {
-      dist: {
-      }
-    },
-    jekyll: {
-      dist: {
-        src: 'src',
-        dest: 'C:\\webapps\\mysite'
-      }
-    }
-  });

-  grunt.loadNpmTasks('grunt-jekyll');
-  grunt.loadNpmTasks('grunt-contrib-compass');
-  grunt.registerTask('default', ['compass', 'jekyll']);
-};
-{% endhighlight %}

-That's it!
-Running _grunt_ will compile compass code and build a deployable version of a Jekyll site.
-I extended my Gruntfile to cater for a debug and production version and, in it's current form, looks like:

 {% highlight javascript %}
 module.exports = function(grunt) {